That blog is so Takei

 For inspiration, here are some examples of Takei Tea moments:

 Last week, just before the attacks in Boston, I took a pilgrimage.
 I traveled to Arkansas to dedicate the Japanese American Internment Museum in McGehee.
 The town lies between two places of great sadness: Jerome internment camp to the southwest, and Rohwer camp to the northeast.
-Over seventy years ago, my family and I were forced from our home in Los Angeles at gunpoint by U.S.

 When I first saw the terrible images from the bombings at the Boston Marathon.
 I couldn’t help but be struck by a profound sadness.
 But it was nearly immediately followed by an even more profound sense of resolve.